 Again, move your mouse over the image to see the image after perspective correction was applied.
 As you can see, Lightroom managed to straighten up a lot of lines in the image, resulting in a completely different image with straight lines.
 Note that the above “After” image has white lines to the left and the right of the image – that’s because there is not enough information to compile the whole photograph.
 If you do not want to see those white lines, you can either crop them out manually in Lightroom, or another option is to check the “Constrain Crop” field, which will automatically do it for you.
 Here is the same image after crop was applied automatically:

-The “Enable Profile Corrections” check mark serves exactly the same purpose as the one under the “Basic” tab – it enables automatic corrections based on the type of lens used.
-If a lens is supported by Lightroom, as soon as you put a check mark in this field, the three drop downs under “Lens Profile” will be automatically populated.
+The “Enable Profile Corrections” checkmark serves exactly the same purpose as the one under the “Basic” tab – it enables automatic corrections based on the type of lens used.
+If a lens is supported by Lightroom, as soon as you put a checkmark in this field, the three drop-downs under “Lens Profile” will be automatically populated.
 If a lens is unsupported, the drop downs will say “None”.
-From there, you can manually pick a lens Make, Model and Profile, but I would not recommend to do that, since you do not want to apply a lens profile from one lens to another.
+From there, you can manually pick a lens Make, Model, and Profile, but I would not recommend doing that, since you do not want to apply a lens profile from one lens to another.
 As I have already pointed out above, lens profiles are lens model specific.